Bensigo/bensigo/README.md

 # Hey, I'm Sigo 👋

 Full-stack engineer with 7+ years building products from 0→1.
-I specialize in TypeScript, Next.js, React, and Node.js  with a growing focus on AI agents and payment systems.
+I specialize in TypeScript, Next.js, React, and Node.js  with a growing focus now on AI agents.

 Currently contracting out of Dubai and open to founding engineer roles at AI/web3 startups.